wp-plugins/affinitomics/readme.txt

 == Upgrade Notice ==

-= 0.6.04 =
+= 0.6.05 =
-Upgrade for GPLv2 license and Affinitomics™ Cloud storage.
+Changes to instructions, tags

 = 0.5.04 =
 This version is Commercial-to-GPL License